PlayForm/Pipe/README.md

 # [FilesPipe] 🧪

-Allows you to process files in a pipe, simplifying file operations in your projects.
+Allows you to process files in a pipe, simplifying the file operations in your projects.

 ### Installation